-- Follow the instructions for "Entering Programming Mode" listed previously. - 2.
-Press unlock on the power door lock switch. - Count the number of chimes you hear.
+- 1. Follow the instructions for "Entering Programming Mode" listed previously. - 2.
+Press UNLOCK on the power door lock switch. - 3.
+Count the number of chimes you hear.
 The number of chimes tells you which mode your vehicle is set for.
+(If you do not wish to change the current mode, you can either exit the programming mode by following the instructions earlier in this section or program the next feature available on your vehicle.)

-You change the mode by pressing unlock again. - 4.
-Repeat Step 2 until you hear the number of chimes that matches the mode you want.
+- 4. Press UNLOCK again to change the current mode. - 5.
+Repeat Step 4 until you hear the number of chimes that matches the mode you want.